 Can you work from anywhere in the world?

 Yes!
 All you need is a computer and a reliable internet connection.

-Gina says that they have students from all over the world take her course.
+Kristin says that they have students from all over the world take her course.

 We are now in a global economy and the internet has made it possible for VAs and clients to work together regardless of their location.

 Most business owners rely on online platforms to grow their presence and make sales, and Pinterest is a big one.
 Businesses prefer outsourcing promotional tasks so they can concentrate on other aspects of their business.